sherifabdlnaby/Ciro/README.md

-# CMS-IT-PROJECT
+# PHP FRAMEWORK
-A basic Vanilia PHP website
+A Framework to Kickstart your PHP project.